Richard Jarůšek

 Richard Jarůšek (born August 8, 1991) is a Czech professional ice hockey player.
-He is currently playing for HK Hradec Kralove of the Czech Extraliga.
+He is currently playing for the UK Elite Ice Hockey League (EIHL) side Glasgow Clan.
+He was most recently signed to Rytíři Kladno of the Czech Extraliga.

 Jarůšek made his Czech Extraliga debut playing with BK Mladá Boleslav during the 2014-15 Czech Extraliga season.
 Jarůšek competed for Czech Republic at the 2016 IIHF World Championship.

+In the summer of 2025, Jarůšek agreed terms to join Scottish Elite Ice Hockey League side Glasgow Clan for the 2025-26 season.